Chow-Liu++: Optimal Prediction-Centric Learning of Tree Ising Models: Prediction-Centric Learning Generalizes Structure Learning

 \begin{corollary} Let $(\T,\theta)$ be a tree Ising model with edge correlations $|\theta_{ij}| \in [\alpha,1 - \beta]$ with $\alpha,\beta \in (0,1)$.
 There is a constant $C$ such that given $m\geq C \log (n/\delta) / \alpha^2\beta^2$ samples, {\CLpp} returns the correct tree $\T$ with probability at least $1-\delta$. \end{corollary} \begin{proof} Let $\eps = \alpha \beta / 8$ and suppose the constant $C$ describing $m$ in the statement is sufficiently large.
 By Corollary~\ref{c:oracle2}, the learned tree model $\Ph$ satisfies $\loctvk 3(\Ph, P)< c k 2^k \eps < \eps$, where $c$ can be chosen to be an arbitrarily small constant by growing $C$ and $P$ is the distribution of the original model $(\T,\theta)$.
 Theorem~\ref{thm:prediction-to-structure} now implies that the tree underlying $\Ph$ is correct. \end{proof}

 Theorem 3.1 of \cite{breslerkarzand19}, when converted to our parameterization, shows that $(\log n)/\al^2\beta^2$ samples are necessary to reconstruct the correct tree with constant probability.
-Thus the guarantee in the corollary just above is optimal up to constant factors.
+Thus the guarantee in the corollary just above proves the sample complexity is optimal up to constant factors.